AI in action

 Content creators are increasingly being asked to do more work with less time and fewer resources — which is why more and more forward-thinking companies are arming their best people with AI writing tools.
 How can AI empower you and your marketing teams to do more?

-Writer’s Head of Marketing Ryan Johnston recently moderated a webinar on this topic, with Robert Rose, chief strategy advisor for the Content Marketing Institute, and Ranjan Roy, the VP of strategy at disruptive lingerie startup Adore Me.
+Writer’s Head of Marketing Ryan Johnston recently moderated a webinar on this topic, with Robert Rose, chief strategy advisor for the Content Marketing Institute, and Ranjan Roy, the SVP of strategy at disruptive lingerie startup Adore Me.
 Together, they discussed how AI writing platforms are changing content creation, as well as best practices for teams looking to integrate AI into their content creation processes.

 This webinar addressed common misconceptions about AI writing, as well as three major questions about marketers’ usage of AI writing: why, when, and how.
 Here are some of the main takeaways from Ryan, Robert, and Ranjan’s discussion.
 You can also watch the full webinar recording on demand.